Neil Labatte

-Neil Labatte (born April 24, 1957) is a former professional ice hockey player.

-Labatte played 26 games in the National Hockey League for the St. Louis Blues and also played for the Salt Lake Golden Eagles of the Central Hockey League.
+Neil Labatte (born April 24, 1957) is a Canadian former professional ice hockey player.
+He played 26 games in the National Hockey League for the St. Louis Blues during the 1978–79 and 1981–82 seasons.
+The rest of his career, which lasted from 1977 to 1982, was spent with the Salt Lake Golden Eagles of the Central Hockey League.
 Labatte was born in Don Mills, Ontario, Canada.

 Education

 Labatte majored in mathematics from 1974 through 1976 at Brown University and played with Brown University's hockey team in 1976.
 He studied at the University of Utah from 1983 to 1989, receiving bachelor's and master's degrees in finance.

 Labatte is also a graduate of the ICD-Rotman Directors Education Program of the Institute of Corporate Directors and University of Toronto's Rotman School of Management.

 Hockey career

 As a youth, Labatte played in the 1970 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Don Mills.

 Labatte was drafted 27th overall by the St. Louis Blues in the 1977 NHL amateur draft and 33rd overall by the Edmonton Oilers in the 1977 WHA Amateur Draft.
 He played in 26 regular season games in the NHL with St. Louis, scoring two assists.
 He also played in the Central Hockey League for the Salt Lake Golden Eagles.
 He retired in 1982 and enrolled to the University of Utah.